philipmendels/use-flexible-undo/README.md

 };
 ```

+When using **useUndoableEffects** you have to make sure that you get your state dependencies (in this case "amount") in your do/redo & undo handlers from either the **action payload** or the **previous state**, and not directly from the component state.
+Otherwise you may break time-travel.
+See this [example](https://philipmendels.github.io/use-flexible-undo/?path=/story/useundoableeffects-dependent-state--don-t-do-this) to see this in action.

 ### useUndoableReducer

 If you want to keep your undo-history state and you application state integrated, and/or if you want to extract your state update logic from your component(s) for performance or testability, then you can create a reducer (from scratch or with the included utils).
 You can pass this reducer together with an object map of undo action creators by action type to **makeUndoableReducer**.
 The resulting undoable reducer can be used directly with React's useReducer, or you can provide it to **useUndoableReducer**.
 This is a simple wrapper for useReducer, and it gives you a similar API as **useUndoableEffects**.